 Many of us have the ability to own our own lives.
 We can also own our own deaths.
 Being true to who we are can mean a life free from regret and death that is joyful.

 What is an end-of-life doula?
 Someone who’s proud to support those who want such an ending.
 Someone like me.
-If you need a death doula in Chicago, please click here to get in touch today.
+Contact Anitya Doula Services in Chicago today.